 If you have a large extended family, celebrating birthdays can be challenging.
 Lots of families opt to celebrate several birthdays at once.
 The combined family birthday party doesn’t have to take the place of individual celebrations, especially for kids.
-Children can have their own birthday parties with their peers, which grandparents can attend or not, depending upon their tolerance for large numbers of children hyped up on sugar!
+Children can have their own birthday parties with their peers, which grandparents can attend or not, depending upon their tolerance for large numbers of children and noise!

 Start Early to Plan a Combined Birthday Party

 When two or three family members have birthdays that are very close together, it's natural to honor them with a combined party.
 Some families go farther and plan a party to honor everyone whose birthday falls within a certain span, such as a month or six weeks.
 In my family, for example, we usually have an April-May celebration, an August-September celebration and a November-December celebration.
 We also have a couple of outliers that we celebrate solo.

 You can also combine family birthday parties with other occasions.
 If everyone will be in town for Easter, that's a great time to celebrate spring birthdays.
 Combine a Grandparents Day celebration with fall birthdays.
 My nephews have a cluster of March-April birthdays that they sometimes celebrate on St. Patrick's Day.
 That's fun!

 Deciding upon a time and place is the next step.
 If one family hosts, other family members should be assigned items to bring.
 Everyone should help with serving and clean-up.

 Another option is to have the celebration out-of-doors, at a park, pool or similar facility.
 If the weather is warm, look for a local splash pad.

 Sometimes called spray parks, these facilities are safer than other water activities but rank high in entertainment value.